-With the design of the skate spot complete, the construction of this project is scheduled to go out to bid this month, and staff anticipate awarding the construction contract in late March.
+March 2021 - With the design of the skate spot complete, the construction of this project went out to bid in February 2021, and staff anticipate awarding the construction contract in late March.
 Barring any weather delays, construction will take approximately four to five months, with the skate spot opening this summer.

 Originally, this project consisted of two components, a 7,000 square foot skate spot and a new parking lot.
 Staff’s hope was that combining the two projects would result in cost savings from the economies of scale in design and construction, but unfortunately even after multiple design revisions the parking lot continues to come in at about $250,000 over budget.
 In order to not to delay the construction of the skate spot any further, the parking lot component has been put on hold.
 Staff will continue to monitor the parking situation and if it is found that additional parking is required in the future, we will seek to identify the remaining funding needed.
 Engineering and Police staff have determined that five on-street parking spots along Rose Avenue can be created by removing some of the red curb.
 This will help to offset any increase in parking resulting from the skate spot.

 The design of this skate spot is based on input from various stakeholders including City staff, skate park professional, skate park users, and the surrounding community.
 Multiple skate spot design workshops were held over several months.
 These provided the community with the opportunity to engage with the consultant and take part in the planning and design of the space.
 The proposed skate spot will provide a safe, designated place for riders to develop their skills and enjoy the company of their peers.

 It will be a state-of-the-art facility based on the latest skate park design principles, featuring street and transition-style terrain, and include elements designed for all age groups and ability levels.

 The Washington Park Skate Spot is a beautifully designed skate spot that truly represents the culture and character of our community.